destruti/nodejs-micro-service-bus/README.md

 ##The Propouse

-In this project, this example will try to make a conhection between two servers using NodeJs with any defined route.
+In this project, this example will try to make a connection between two servers using Node Js with ANY POST defined route.

 We use routes of [hapijs.com](http://hapijs.com/) as NodeJs Framework